-Problem Statement Narrative and Projected Goal: Describe activities your State plans to implement in order to maintain participation in PRISM at your current level (Full, Enhanced, Expanded) and ITD goals.
+Problem Statement Narrative and Projected Goal: Describe any challenges encountered in implementing, maintaining, or improving your ITD and PRISM program compliance level (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

 Mississippi's PRISM compliance is at full participation Step 6.

-Program Activities for FY 2021 - 2023: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.
+Program Activities for FY 2024 - 2026: Describe any activities that will be taken to implement, maintain or improve your ITD and PRISM programs.
+Include a description of O&M costs for ITD and PRISM.
 The MS Department of Public Safety Motor Carrier Safety Division is not responsible for PRISM activities.
 All quarterly reports will be submitted by the MS State Tax Commission as required.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of ITD and PRISM progress (e.g., including quarterly SF-PPR reporting).
 All reporting activity is completed by the MS State Tax Commission.